FabioLolix/distroware.gitlab.io/docs/os/linux/e/eurolinux.md

 ## Description and history

+> Based on Scientific for version 6 and 7

-> Initially based on Scientific, later rebased on RHEL with full binary compatibility.
+> Based on RHEL since version 8 with full binary compatibility.

 > Developed by EuroLinux Sp. z o.o